jasmineke/jasmineke.github.io/content/posts/how-to-prep-for-a-hackathon.md

 [insert research source I have read before but don't remember where]

+In the very rare chance you've found a niche or a problem that needs solving: you got this!
+Take it and roll with it!
+I'm so proud of you.

-Do not fret though!
-Just because it's been done doesn't mean that there is no value there to be tapped into.
+But for the rest of us, do not fret!
+Just because and idea's been done doesn't mean that there is no value there to be tapped into.

 To be continued...